Quantization for the mixtures of overlap probability distributions: Optimal sets of -means and the th quantization errors for all

 \section{Optimal sets of $n$-means and the $n$th quantization errors for all $n\geq 5$}

 Let $n\geq 5$ be a positive integer.
-By Remark~\ref{rem111}, we know that if $n$ is odd, an optimal set $\ga_n$ of $n$-means always contains the point $\frac 34$.
-Notice that whether $n$ is an even or an odd positive integer, it is enough to find the elements in an optimal set which are to the left side of $\frac 34$, i.e., which are belonged to the interval $(0, \frac 34)$; the remaining elements in $\ga_n$ can be obtained by taking the reflections with respect to the point $\frac 34$.
-By Lemma~\ref{lemma3}, an optimal set $\ga_n$ contains points from both the open intervals $(0, \frac 12)$ and $(\frac 12, \frac 34)$.
+By Remark~\ref{rem111}, we know that if $n$ is odd, an optimal set $\ga_n$ of $n$-means always contains the element $\frac 34$.
+Notice that whether $n$ is an even or an odd positive integer, it is enough to find the elements in an optimal set which are to the left side of $\frac 34$, i.e., which are belonged to the interval $(0, \frac 34)$; the remaining elements in $\ga_n$ can be obtained by taking the reflections with respect to the element $\frac 34$.
+By Lemma~\ref{lemma3}, an optimal set $\ga_n$ contains elements from both the open intervals $(0, \frac 12)$ and $(\frac 12, \frac 34)$.
 Thus, there exist two positive integers $k:=k(n)$ and $m:=m(n)$ such that

 Observe that in the above expression, if $n$ is even, then $2(k+m)=n$; and if $n$ is odd, then $2(k+m)+1=n$.
 Notice that the following two cases can happen: either $\frac 12(a_k+b_1)\leq \frac 12$, or $\frac 12\leq \frac 12(a_k+b_1)$.
 Whether $n$ is even or odd, let $V1(k, m)$ be the $n$th quantization error when $\frac{a_k+b_1}{2}\leq \frac 12$, and $V2(k, m)$ be the $n$th quantization error when $\frac 12\leq \frac{a_k+b_1}{2}$.
 The optimal sets of $n$-means and the $n$th quantization errors for $n=1, 2, 3, 4, 5$ are given in the previous sections.
 The following propositions will give the optimal sets of $n$-means and the $n$th quantization errors for all $n\geq 6$. \begin{prop} Let $k\geq 2$ and $m=1$.
 Then, if $\frac 12(a_k+b_1)\leq \frac 12$, we have $a_j=\frac{(2j-1)(a_k+b_1)}{4k}$ for $1\leq j\leq k$, and